theodoreOnzGit/thermal_hydraulics_rs/README.md

 2. Peroxide
 3. Roots
 4. GeN-Foam and OpenFOAM
+5. ndarray-linalg, and therefore, Intel Math Kernel Library and OpenBLAS

-They are released under Apache 2.0 and MIT (uom and peroxide) and roots is released under BSD 2 clause.
+Most are released under Apache 2.0 and MIT
+(uom, ndarray-linalg, OpenBLAS and peroxide) and roots is released under BSD 2 clause.
 The licensing notices is provided in the licensing file.